WTFox/BenefitPoint/readme.md

 ## Usage

-The Sagitta class takes 2 parameters to initalize - Username and Password.
+The BenefitPoint class takes 2 parameters to initalize - Username and Password.
 In the example below logins.py looks something like this:

 ``` python